Understanding the Workflow with OSM tools¶

 git pull --rebase

-7. Push your changes to gerrit.
+Submit your change back to the repository.
 NOTE: use the appropriate branch instead of master, if you are working on a different branch.

 git push origin HEAD:refs/for/master

-Amending a change of another author using git
+Amending a change of another author using git-review¶

 This will download the change, put it in a branch called review/AUTHOR/change (if the change has no tag, the sequence number will be used instead), and switch to that branch.